-Under Revolutionary law, slavery was abolished in 1794 and the political equality of the coloured man was officially recognised.
+Under Revolutionary law, slavery was abolished in 1794 and the political equality of the coloured man was officially recognized.
 Freed slaves proceeded to wipe out the plantation infrastructure.
-Resistance against British attempts to retake the island was orchestrated by the Maroons: renegade ex-slaves who lived in secret hideouts in inaccessible parts of the island.
+Resistance against British attempts to re-take the island was orchestrated by the Maroons: renegade ex-slaves who lived in secret hideouts in inaccessible parts of the island.
 The Maroons joined forces with the French Revolutionary army to form L'Armée Française des Bois.

 St. Lucia became Ste.
 Lucie la Fidèle and all of the towns were given revolutionary names such as La Patriote (Laborie), La Revolution (Gros Islet), and Le Republicain (Dennery).

 The Revolutionaries held St. Lucia for fifteen months against the British.
 The Maroons finally surrendered arms in 1797 but refused to accept slavery, which the British insisted on reinstating.
 According to British records, these brave men were returned to Africa.